-Charles Poulsen’s large-scale three-dimensional drawings are realised in layers of pencil, wax and gouache to create striking abstractions that capture the energy of drawing as a primary means of expression.
-As we continue to champion the finest exponents of the handmade working across genre, we are delighted to present a series of Poulsen’s abstracted drawings – pieces that seem to capture invisible energies and internal organic forces of growth.
+The large-scale drawings are realised in layers of pencil, wax and gouache to create striking abstractions that capture the energy of drawing as a primary means of expression.

 Messum’s Wiltshire is a pioneering multi-purpose gallery and arts centre celebrating the creative endeavour.